 Master of Science in

-The M.S. in Human Security & Resilience is tailored to recent graduates and working professionals who want to build skills in security studies and global conflict.
+The M.S. in Human Security and Resilience is tailored to recent graduates and working professionals who want to build skills in security studies, global conflict and sustainable solutions to foster resilience in communities worldwide.

-About the Master of Science in Human Security & Resilience
+About the Master of Science in Human Security and Resilience

 Program Outcomes

-- Study human security and resilience based on principles put forth by the United Nations.
+- Study human security and resilience based on principles put forth by the United Nations, understanding their role in promoting sustainable development and addressing global challenges.

-- Understand the driving factors behind global, regional and national trends impacting business, human development, diplomacy and more.
+- Understand the driving factors behind global, regional and national trends that impact human development, diplomacy, sustainability and security.

-- Examine the implications of working in a global environment with multinational colleagues and considerations.
+- Examine the implications of working in a global environment, exploring how multinational collaboration fosters security, resilience and suitability across borders.

 Careers and Employers

-Embry-Riddle M.S. in Human Security & Resilience graduates often promote in the workforce with a placement rate of 100% within a year of graduation, with industry leaders such as:
+Embry-Riddle M.S. in Human Security and Resilience graduates often promote in the workforce with a placement rate of 100% within a year of graduation, with industry leaders such as:

 - Department of Energy